 These activities all carry some associated risk.
 Even the best interior designers face the potential of unhappy clients considering their business to be liable for mistakes or accidents.
 Consider the potential benefits of having different insurance policies on hand in case the unexpected does occur.

 Interior designers who own property face additional risks associated with the business.
 While many interior designers do work out of the home, many successful interior design businesses utilize large business spaces and sometimes even large warehouses.
 This equates to significant monetary investments in property, all of which could be at risk of a loss or could be a potential hazard for clients passing through your offices, warehouses or showrooms.

 If clients are ever injured accidentally while on your premises, you could be liable for bodily injuries.
-This is where a General Liability Insurance policy comes in, helping you to mitigate the risk.
-Alternatively, if something happens to your business property, such as a fire or theft, a Property Insurance policy will reimburse you for the cost of the lost of stolen items.
+This is where a Business Owners Policy comes in, helping you to mitigate the risk.
+Alternatively, if something happens to your business property, such as a fire or theft, a BOP will help to cover the cost.

 Perhaps one of the most important policies for interior design specialists.
 An E&O policy helps cover the costs associated with giving advice to clients.
 When an interior designer makes suggestions on how to reorganize or transform a space, he or she is taking on the responsibility for the money that will be spent.
 If a customer feels that money was spent frivolously or that the suggested changes were not properly thought out, the customer may try to hold the interior designer liable.